How do I start saving for a house?

 How much should I save?

 How much you decide to save will depend on how much you can afford to repay each month.
-The minimum deposit required by lenders is 5% so you will need to save at least this much.
+The minimum deposit required by lenders is 5% so you will need to save at least this amount.

-Remember you will also have to save for stamp duty, moving costs and legal fees.
+Remember you will also have to save for stamp duty, moving costs, and legal fees.
 Make sure you factor these costs into your saving goal as well as your deposit.

 When should I start?